 All power caps and analog circuit caps (blue marker) were exchanged for fresh Rubycon and audio-grade Nichicon electrolytics.

 This particular D-90 got the famous Black Gate coupling capacitors (black arrows): the last electronic part between CD player and the headphones.
-You may also notice that now both C220 and C120 (red arrows) are of the same value.
+You may also notice that now both C220 and C120 (red arrows) are of the same type and value.

-Fun part of restoration process: electronic adjustments.
+Fun part of restoration process: electronic adjustments:

 More info, especially on laser exchange and alignment can be found at KaosunCD.com